History of the Federal Reserve System: 2008 subprime mortgage crisis

-Due to a credit crunch caused by the subprime mortgage crisis in September 2007, the Federal Reserve began cutting the federal funds rate.
-The Fed cut rates by 0.25% after its December 11, 2007 meeting, disappointing many investors who had expected a bigger cut; the Dow Jones Industrial Average dropped nearly 300 points that day.
+Due to a credit crunch caused by the subprime mortgage crisis in September 2007, the Federal Reserve used broad-based programs and assisted individual institutions.

+The Federal Reserve began cutting the federal funds rate by 0.25% after its December 11, 2007 meeting, disappointing many investors who had expected a bigger cut; the Dow Jones Industrial Average dropped nearly 300 points that day.
 The Fed slashed the rate by 0.75% in an emergency action on January 22, 2008, to assist in reversing a significant market slide influenced by weakening international markets.
 The Dow Jones Industrial Average initially fell nearly 4% (465 points) at the start of trading and then rebounded to a 1.06% (128-point) loss.
 On January 30, 2008, eight days after the 0.75% decrease, the Fed lowered its rate again, this time by 0.50%.

+Zero interest-rate policy ran from December 2008 to December 2015.
+Policies included multiple rounds of quantitative easing, paying interest on excess reserves, and swap lines.

+The Federal Reserve increased signalling with forward guidance, press conferences, and economic forecasting.

 On August 25, 2009, President Barack Obama announced he would nominate Bernanke to a second term as chairman of the Federal Reserve.
 In October 2013, he nominated Janet Yellen to succeed Bernanke.

-In December 2015, the Fed raised its benchmark interest rates by a quarter of a percentage point to between 0.25% and 0.50%, after nine years without changing them.
+Quantitative tightening ran from 2017 to September 2019.

+COVID-19 Pandemic

+The Federal Reserve attempted to counteract COVID's economic effects with a return to zero interest-rate policy and quantitative easing in March 2020, then transitioned to quantitative tightening in June 2022 at the expense of the American economy.
+Interest rates rose from March 2022 to July 2023 and inflation surged over 22% due to lack of Federal Reserve control over pricing power of U.S. corporations, sparking the Federal Reserve to redefine inflation metrics from a 24-month lookback to only a 12-month lookback to appease Federal Reserve shareholders (including the U.S. bond market).